 We’ve come up with some ideas to make the situation a little less horrible for both you and your fiancé if you find yourself in this unpleasant situation.

-If you’re absolutely certain your rock isn’t the right ring for you, bring it up with your fiancé in private.
+If you’re absolutely certain your rock isn’t the right ring for you, bring it up with your partner in private.

-Avoid mentioning you don’t like it in front of friends or family; not only because you may embarrass him, but also because they may have helped him pick it out – you don’t want to be stuck in a more awkward situation than you’re already in.
+Avoid mentioning you don’t like it in front of friends or family; not only because you may be embarrassing, but also because they may have helped him pick it out – you don’t want to be stuck in a more awkward situation than you’re already in.

 Be sure to reiterate just how thrilled you are that the two of you are going to be husband and wife, and praise the positive aspects – you love how he proposed, and the diamond itself is beautiful, but this ring just isn’t quite right for you.

-It’s best to tell him as soon as possible that you aren’t keen on your engagement ring, rather than letting it fester, or pretending you love it.
+It’s best to tell your partner as soon as possible that you aren’t keen on your engagement ring, rather than letting it fester, or pretending you love it.

 Mention that you’re not wild about the ring during a loving time – perhaps after you’ve had a romantic meal together at home, or simply snuggling and watching telly.
 Make sure not to bring up the issue in the midst of an argument as in the heat of the moment you could end up being more vicious than intended and hurting his feelings.